vrmarcelino/CCMetagen/README.md

 ## FAQs

 * Error taxid not found.
-You probably need to update your local ETE3 database, which contains the taxids and their lineages information:
+  You probably need to update your local ETE3 database, which contains the taxids and lineage information:
 ```
 python
 from ete3 import NCBITaxa